Qatar and FIFA criticized harshly ahead of World Cup draw - NewsBreak

 Qatar and FIFA criticized harshly ahead of World Cup draw

-DOHA, Qatar — (AP) — World Cup host Qatar and FIFA received scathing criticism from within soccer on Thursday, a day before the tournament’s draw.
+DOHA, Qatar (AP) — A Norwegian soccer official delivered a scathing criticism of World Cup host Qatar and FIFA to an audience of executives on Thursday on the eve of the tournament’s draw.

-On their own territory.
-In their own house.
-By a member of soccer's extended family.

-The president of Norwegian soccer — one of the few women ever to lead a FIFA member federation — stepped up on the stage at the governing body's congress to air her concerns at the same venue that will host Friday's draw.

 “In 2010, the World Cup was awarded by FIFA in unacceptable ways with unacceptable consequences,” Klaveness, who is gay, said in a six-minute speech.
 “There is no room for employers who do not secure the freedom and safety of World Cup workers.
 No room for hosts that cannot legally guarantee the safety and respect of LGBTQ+ people coming to this theater of dreams."